Few-Shot Object Detection: A Comprehensive Survey: Dual-Branch Meta Learning

 \subsection{Conclusion on Dual-Branch Meta Learning Approaches}

 Dual-branch meta learning approaches are very common in few-shot object detection.
 They enable fast adaption for novel categories or can even be applied to novel categories without finetuning but with a simple forward pass, i.e., meta testing.
 This is especially useful for real-world applications.
 However, they require a complex episodic training scheme, as described in \autoref{sec:meta-learning-training-scheme}.
-Moreover, with an increasing number of categories in the support set, more memory is required, since aggregation needs to be performed for each category individually.
+Nevertheless, by utilizing attention-based aggregations and incorporating metric learning techniques, dual-branch meta learning approaches can achieve state-of-the-art results, as we will discuss in \autoref{sec:experiments}.